 What happens if you delete a service in Windows 11 or 10?

-If you only want to disable the service, see: How to disable startup services on Windows 11 or 10.
+If you just want to turn the service off instead of deleting it, check out: How to disable startup services on Windows 11 or 10.

 Opening Command Prompt as administrator

-- Click on the Start button or press the Win key to open the Start menu.
+1. Hit the Start button or press the Win key.

 Useful tip: Run CMD, PowerShell or Regedit as SYSTEM in Windows 11